History of Bill Simmons in Timeline

 On July 27, 2009, Bill Simmons announced his retirement from ESPN The Magazine but continued to write for the Page 2 website.

-On October 27, 2009, Bill Simmons' second book, "The Book of Basketball: The NBA According to the Sports Guy," was released, attempting to identify the best NBA players and teams of all time and answering significant "What ifs?" in NBA history.
-The book debuted at the top of The New York Times Best Seller list for non-fiction books.
+On October 27, 2009, Bill Simmons released his second book, "The Book of Basketball: The NBA According to the Sports Guy".
+The book, which attempts to identify the best players and teams in NBA history and answer some of the sport's biggest "What ifs?", debuted at the top of The New York Times Best Seller list for non-fiction books.

 The Book of Basketball: The NBA According to The Sports Guy